Kong/docs.konghq.com/app/konnect/dev-portal/developers/dev-reg.md

 toc: false
 ---

-Everyone accessing a {{site.konnect_short_name}} Dev Portal needs to register for that specific Dev Portal as a Developer, including Dev Portal admins.
-This means that admins will have credentials for both [Konnect](https://konnect.konghq.com/) and the Dev Portal.
+Anyone accessing a {{site.konnect_short_name}} Dev Portal needs to register as a Developer for that specific Dev Portal, including {{site.konnect_short_name}} admins.
+This means that admins will have separate credentials for [Konnect](https://konnect.konghq.com/) and the Dev Portal.

-All Developer registrations are either automatically or manually approved by {{site.konnect_short_name}} admins.
+All Developer registrations are either automatically or manually approved by {{site.konnect_short_name}} service admins and organization admins.
+For instructions on registering as a Developer, see [Register as a Developer](#register-as-a-developer).

+## Locate Dev Portal URL

+Admins can find the Dev Portal URL in [konnect.konghq.com](https://konnect.konghq.com/).
+If you don't have admin access and want to register as a Developer, ask your {{site.konnect_short_name}} admin for the Dev Portal URL.

+{:.note}
+> **Note**: If you are an admin planning to create Applications and register Services, you must also [Register as a Developer](#register-as-a-developer).

 1. As an admin, log in to [konnect.konghq.com](https://konnect.konghq.com/).

 2. Use the left-side menu to navigate to **Dev Portal**, then **Published Services**.

-3. Under the title heading **Published Services**, click the **Portal URL** link.
+3. Under the title heading **Published Services**, see the **Portal URL** link.

-4. The **Portal URL** leads to a login page.
+## Register as a Developer

+All Developers must register through the {{site.konnect_short_name}} Dev Portal.
+As each Dev Portal has a unique URL, reach out to your {{site.konnect_short_name}} admin for the URL you should access.

+1. Navigate to the {{site.konnect_short_name}} Dev Portal URL provided by your {{site.konnect_short_name}} admin.

-5. At the bottom of the login form, click **Sign Up**.
+2. At the bottom of the login form, click **Sign Up**.

-6. Fill out the registration form and click **Create Account**.
+3. Fill out the registration form and click **Create Account**.

-7. Check your email for registration confirmation.
+4. Check your email for registration confirmation.

-8. Once your email is confirmed, you _will not be able_ to log in until an admin approves your request.
-However, if the admin has set the Konnect account to [auto approve](/konnect/dev-portal/administrators/auto-approve-devs-apps) developer registrations, you will be able to login immediately.

-9. Once approved, log in using your Portal credentials.
+5. After you have confirmed your email, you _will not be able_ to log in, unless  [auto approve](/konnect/dev-portal/administrators/auto-approve-devs-apps) is enabled by a {{site.konnect_short_name}} service admin or organization admin.
+If you try to log in right after creating the account and receive an error message, it's likely that the admin hasn't approved your account yet.

 Contact your {{site.konnect_short_name}} admin if you have login issues.